BadmWe/dspyt-webpage/dspyt/posts/honest_protocol_data_collection_ideas.md

 ---
 title: "Honest Protocol Data Collection Ideas"
 date: "26 September, 2022"
-excerpt: "In this article, we will describe how to select a research topic, study technique, and resources for high-quality data gathering."
+excerpt: "In this article, we will describe how to select a research topic, study technique, and resources for high-quality data gathering on ethereum blockchain."
 cover_image: "/images/posts/Honest/dataIdeas.jpg"
 time_read: "5 min"
 ---